 As I said in the learn section, spirituality is not a lone venture.
 Never feel afraid to ask questions; find someone to join you.
 However, remember that you are all on your own journeys, so you need to accept that they may feel differently about some things.
-Go to circles, workshops, classes, retreats, etc. While you can complete all of the things on your own, you always get higher energy while you are around others who are in the same situation and mindset as you.
+Go to circles, workshops, classes, retreats, etc. While you can complete all of the things on your own, you always get higher energy around others in the same situation and mindset as you.

 - Experiment with different ideologies.
 Pick which parts of each path suit you and your beliefs.
 Make your own path.

 - Never be afraid to ask people.
-While some people think that spirituality is a useless practice, many of us whole-heartedly believe in it.
-So, the point is, ask like-minded people.
-Remember, you can always contact us to see our point of view, but in the end, always make your own mind up.
+While some people think that spirituality is useless, many of us wholeheartedly believe in it.
+So, the point is, to ask like-minded people.
+Remember, you can always contact us to see our point of view, but in the end, always make up your own mind.